-The chair of the conduct board will provide written notice of the board’s findings to the student stating whether or not the Code of Student Conduct was violated.
+The hearing officer will provide written notice of findings to the student stating whether or not the Code of Student Conduct was violated.
 The written notice will include sanctions and terms and conditions for continued enrollment or re-enrollment, if any.
-The notice will generally be sent within 10 business days following the hearing.
+The notice will generally be provided within 10 business days following the hearing.
 The dean of student life may grant time extensions, if necessary.

 VII.
 Sanctions and Conditions